 Until next time foodies!

-- Combine all the ingredients for the meatballs in a large bowl, making sure everything is evenly distributed.
-Scoop out ½ tablespoon measures of the mixture and roll into balls.
-Place the meatballs in a large pan or skillet and cook over medium high heat anuntil lightly browned.
+Combine all the ingredients for the meatballs in a large bowl, making sure everything is evenly distributed.
+Scoop out 1/2 tablespoon measures of the mixture and roll into balls.
+Place the meatballs in a large pan or skillet and cook over medium-high heat until lightly browned.